getify/Functional-Light-JS/apC.md

 And some operations naturally require serial asynchrony, like for example an asynchronous `reduce(..)`, which clearly needs to work left-to-right one at a time; those steps can't be run concurrently and have that operation make any sense.

 As I said, Observables (see Chapter 10) aren't the answer to these kinds of tasks.
-The reason is, an Observable's coordination of asynchrony is between separate operations, not between steps/iterations in at a single level of operation.
+The reason is, an Observable's coordination of asynchrony is between separate operations, not between steps/iterations at a single level of operation.

 Another way to visualize this distinction is that Observables support "vertical asynchrony", whereas what I'm talking about would be "horizontal asynchrony".